-The rolling admission process should influence when you choose to take the LSAT and whether it is worth taking the LSAT in December or February.
+The rolling admission process should influence when you choose to take the LSAT and whether it is worth taking the LSAT in December or the following February given your goals in the law school application process.
 Part of your law school application strategy (as if you needed more decisions) is when to apply.
+By taking the LSAT in February, June or September/October of the year in which you plan to apply, you will be able to apply early in the cycle.
 The benefit of applying early is that the most amount of spots are open in the upcoming law school class.

 For advice on any aspect of your law school admission goals and applications, contact us for a FREE initial consultation with a Law School Expert consultant.